defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/lookandfeel.md

 ## Fonts

-The theme uses [Open Sans](https://fonts.google.com/specimen/Open+Sans) as its primary font.
+The theme uses [Roboto](https://fonts.google.com/specimen/Roboto) as its primary font.
 To disable Google Fonts and use a system font, set this SCSS variable in `assets/scss/_variables_project.scss`:

 ```scss
 $td-enable-google-fonts: false;